-Meat is a good source of protein and vitamins and minerals, such as iron, selenium, zinc, and B vitamins.
+Lean meat is a good source of protein, and vitamins and minerals such as iron, selenium, zinc, and B vitamins.
 It is also one of the main sources of vitamin B12.

-- Select lean meat and game trimmed of all visible fat.
+Choose lean meat trimmed of all visible fat.
 Lean beef, lamb, mutton, veal, pork, venison, rabbit, emu, kangaroo, buffalo and goat are all good choices.

 Select poultry trimmed of visible fat and without the skin.
 Choose chicken, turkey, duck or other wild birds.

 Choosing lean cuts of meat and poultry helps to reduce the total amount of saturated fat in your diet.
 Eating a lot of saturated fat increases your cholesterol, and your risk of heart disease.